-Heron Hall, a residence under construction for the McLennan clan, is a groundbreaking living building and laboratory for living building materials and strategies.
+Heron Hall is a groundbreaking living building and laboratory for living building materials and strategies.
 Extensive use of insulated structural rammed earth walls form interior and exterior surfaces, other exterior walls utilize Yakisugi (charred wood finish).
 Extensive use of re-claimed and re-purposed materials are found throughout, no drywall is used.
 As usual, living buildings present challenges to local jurisdictions, in this case, MD will be the first building to use composting toilets, and now others on Bainbridge Island can do so as well (the island currently relies heavily on septic systems).
 The building leverages the contrasting advantages of in-situ construction and prefabrication: trusses, structural insulated panels (SIPs) and pre-fab core elements house the ‘building systems’ (kitchen, pantry, bathroom and mechanical), while in-place construction celebrates solidity and craft.

 Client The McLennan Family